DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 There are some cases where you do not have access to or cannot create an ssh user on the utility server.
 It is possible to run an ssh git server on a non-standard port using Docker.

-* Create an SSH key
+* Create an SSH key.

 ```shell
 ssh-keygen  -b 4096 -t rsa -f ./identity -q -N ""
 ```

-* Extract `repositories.tar.gz` to your working directory
+* Extract `repositories.tar.gz` to your working directory.

 ```shell
 sudo tar -xvf repositories.tar.gz
 ```

-* Start the provided Docker image (TODO: move this to an IB image when ready)
+* Start the provided Docker image (TODO: move this to an IB image when ready).

 ```shell
 docker run -d -p 4001:22 -v ${PWD}/identity.pub:/home/git/.ssh/authorized_keys -v ${PWD}/repos:/home/git servicesengineering/gitshim:0.0.1